SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - The following example emphasizes that table expressions - expression enabling in modern ABAP as such - comes in very handy.
 - However, also take the maintainability, debuggability and readbility of your code into consideration.
 - The example includes the table expression chaining example from above (that may be fairly hard to understand) and a nonsensical, bad example overusing table expressions (affecting performance).
 - Expand the following collapsible section for example code.
-To try it out, create a demo class named `zcl_demo_abap` and paste the code into it.
+To try it out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 <details>
   <summary>🟢 Click to expand for example code</summary>